Robbbo-T/Ampel360XWLRGA/FTC_04-00-00-00-000-ATA_04-Airworthiness_Limitations.md

 **Steps:**

 1. **Training Personnel:** Train maintenance personnel on airworthiness limitation procedures and the use of relevant technologies.
+(See [Section 6.
+Training and Awareness](#6-training-and-awareness))
 2. **Resource Allocation:** Allocate necessary resources, including tools, parts, and personnel, to perform maintenance tasks.
 3. **Scheduling:** Utilize the CMMS to schedule maintenance tasks and inspections based on defined airworthiness limitations.
 4. **Execution:** Perform maintenance tasks and inspections as per the established procedures and schedules.